Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/29_TCP_IP.rst

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_30.png
     :align: center

-If you don't click “Listening” for sketchWiFi, ESP8266 will fail to connect and will print information as follows:
+If you don't click "Listening" for sketchWiFi, ESP8266 will fail to connect and will print information as follows:

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_31.png
     :align: center